x-zang/tutorial-gatk4-rnaseq-germline-snps-indels/README.md

 ### Change docker root directory

 When running docker, I found it uses `$home/.local/share` as the root dir.
-As this directory is in my `$home`, which is limited in space.
-I changed docker root dir following [this](https://medium.com/@hsadanuwan/how-to-change-docker-default-data-directory-f884dac76c1f), otherwise for my case, the disk can be full quickly and process fails.
+This directory is in my `$home`, which is limited in space.
+I changed docker root dir following [this](https://medium.com/@hsadanuwan/how-to-change-docker-default-data-directory-f884dac76c1f), otherwise for my case, the disk can be full quickly and the process fails.

 Run `docker info  `.
 The line starting with `Docker Root Dir` states the root directory of docker.
 I intend to change it to another directory in the disk.